Intellectual dark web

-The intellectual dark web (IDW) is a loose affiliation of academics and social commentators who oppose what they perceive as the influence of left-wing identity politics and political correctness in higher education and mass media.

-Individuals and publications associated with the term reject what they view as authoritarianism and ostracism within mainstream progressive movements in Western countries.
-This includes opposition to deplatforming, boycotts, and online shaming, which are perceived as threats to freedom of speech.
+The intellectual dark web (IDW) is a loose grouping of academics and social commentators who oppose what they perceive as the influence of left-wing identity politics and political correctness in higher education and mass media.
+Individuals and publications associated with the term may reject what they view as authoritarianism and ostracism within academia, the (mainstream) science community, and progressive movements in Western countries.
+The stance may include opposition to deplatforming, boycotts, and online shaming, when perceived as threats to freedom of speech.